-When an Alliance member's primary insurance has copayments and/or deductibles, the member cannot be asked to pay, as long as he/she is obtaining benefits within the rules of the primary insurance.
-The exception to this is the copayments a dual eligible member would have for his/her Medicare Part D drug plan.
+When an Alliance member's primary insurance has copayments and/or deductibles, the member cannot be asked to pay, as long as they are obtaining benefits within the rules of the primary insurance.
+The exception to this is the copayments a dual eligible member would have for their Medicare Part D drug plan.
 If the primary insurance covers the service, procedures that normally require prior authorization will not require it (with the exception of pharmacy services).